mickaellalande/MC-Toolkit/README.md

 ## Past meetings:

+- Tuesday 22/06 at 10:30 am: Machine learning #2: Presentation of a ML probleme from scratch ([Clara Burgard](https://claraburgard.weebly.com/))
 - Tuesday 25/05 at 10:30 am: Science outreach and documentation on the cloud - A brief overview of the tools behind OGGM-Edu: holoviz, sphinx, readthedocs, mybinder, repo2docker, jupyterhub ([Fabien Maussion](https://fabienmaussion.info/)) ([slides](https://github.com/mickaellalande/MC-Toolkit/blob/master/slides/OGGM-Edu%20tools.pdf))
 - Tuesday 11/05 at 10:30 am: [Machine learning](Machine-Learning) #1: Creation of a new discussion group within MCToolkit, first meeting (Thomas Chauve)
 - Tuesday 23/02 at 10:30 am: [The misuse of colour in science communication